2 Milly files a lawsuit against Fortnite maker Epic Games over dance move

 Unless you live under a rock, you’ve seen the Milly Rock.
 Rock dwellers can check it out below:

-On Fortnite, the dance is called The Swipe It, and it looks like this:
+On Fortnite, the dance is called the Swipe It, and it looks like this:

-Back in July, around the time that Fortnite unveiled the Swipe It dance, Chance the Rapper pointed out that Epic Games tends to use dance moves popularized by famous artists in the game.
+Back in July, around the time that Fortnite unveiled the Swipe It dance, Chance the Rapper pointed out that Epic Games tends to use in the game dance moves popularized by famous artists.
 These emotes cost money, and heavily contribute to the hundreds of millions in revenue that Epic Games pulls in on a monthly basis via its free-to-play game.

 Moreover, the default emote on Fortnite is the relatively famous little routine from actor Donald Faison on the show Scrubs.